Fornaxian/zerodown/README.md

 listener := net.FileListener(os.NewFile(3, "MyListener"))
 ```

+The example directory contains an example for passing down listeners and system
+socket activation.

 ## Example systemd service file

 With this systemd service you can use `systemctl reload` to reload your server.